Tenure Track Assistant Professor, Medical Entomology

 Ph.D. in vector biology, entomology or closely related discipline.
 Post-doctoral experience preferred but not required with a demonstrated publication record in peer-reviewed journals and demonstrated ability to successfully compete for grant funding.
 Candidates must have the educational background to teach courses in an entomology program.

-To apply, submit a 1) letter of application, 2) curriculum vitae, 3) one-page research statement, 4) one-page teaching statement, 5) one-page DEI statement of how you would foster diversity, equity, and inclusion, and 6) three letters of reference via Talent Link .
+To apply, submit a 1) letter of application, 2) curriculum vitae, 3) one-page research statement, 4) one-page teaching statement, 5) one-page DEI statement of how you would foster diversity, equity, and inclusion, and 6) 6) contact information for three references.
+Letters of Recommendation may be requested. .
 Application materials submitted via email will not be considered.
 Submitted documents will be shared with departmental faculty.
 The University of Delaware is an Equal Opportunity Employer which encourages applications from underrepresented group members and women.
 The University’s Notice of Non- Discrimination can be found at http://www.udel.edu/aboutus/legalnotices.html.
 Employment offers will be conditioned upon successful completion of a criminal background check.
 A conviction will not necessarily exclude a candidate from employment.
 Candidates must be legally authorized to work in the United States.